Bottlenecking in graphs and a coarse Menger-type theorem: Coarse Bottlenecking A Coarse Menger-type Theorem

+Let $G$ be a graph that does not contain a $2M$-fat $D_{n+1}$ minor.
+Let $H$ be a $2M$-fat minor of $G$, every minor of $H$ is a $2M$-fat minor of $G$.
+Therefore $H$ must not contain a $D_{n+1}$ minor and so $H$ must be $n$-bottlenecked. \end{proof}

+\begin{Lemma}[$1\implies 4$] If a graph $G$ contains a $2M$-fat $(n+1)$-ladder then $G$ is not $M$-fat $n$-bottlenecked. \end{Lemma} \begin{proof} Let $G$ be a graph that contains a $2M$-fat $(n+1)$-ladder.
+The poles give sets $X$ and $Y$ with $n+1$ distinct paths between them such that any two paths are $2M$-disjoint.
+As the paths are at least $2M$-disjoint, any $M$-neighborhood around a vertex will intersect at most one path.
+Therefore any set $S\subset V(G)\setminus (V(X)\cup V(Y))$ such that $N_M(S)$ intersects every path must have $|S|>n$ showing that $G$ is not $M$-fat $n$-bottlenecked. \end{proof}

-The analog in a non-coarse setting of the implication $5\implies 1$ is given in Remark \ref{Remark:BN=Ladder} and follows as a direct result of Menger's Theorem \cite{Men27}.
-While it has been shown \cite{CMCCounterEx} that a coarse Menger's Theorem (as proposed by \cite{GP23,STR23}) does not hold however, bottlenecking is closely related, but weaker than connectivity.
-Furthermore the existing counter example relies on large binary trees with connections across the lower layers, and as these structures get big they are not coarsely bottlenecked.
-So there is reason to hope that a similar statement, pertaining to coarse bottlenecking may be true.
-In a prior version of this paper \cite{V1} the authors proposed a "Coarse Menger-type Conjecture" to serve as the implication $5\implies 1$.
-This conjecture was notably different from prior formulations of the Coarse Menger Conjecture \cite{GP23,STR23} as $M$-fat bottlenecking deals only with connected sets that are $M$-disjoint and the existing counter-example \cite{CMCCounterEx} - in addition to not being coarsely bottlenecked - uses intersecting sets that are disconnected.
-In Theorem \ref{Theorem:CMT} we prove the original conjecture - under the assumption that the graph is coarsely bottlenecked.
-We now provide the following refined Menger-type conjecture that would, if true, show that this assumption is unnecessary.
+The analog in a non-coarse setting of the implication $4\implies 1$ is given in Remark \ref{Remark:BN=Ladder} and follows as a direct result of Menger's Theorem \cite{Men27}.
+It has been shown \cite{STR23} that a coarse Menger's Theorem (as proposed by \cite{GP23,STR23}) does not hold.
+Bottlenecking is related to, but weaker than connectivity; so, there is reason to hope that a similar statement pertaining to coarse bottlenecking may be true.
+The existing counter example relies on large binary trees with connections across the lower layers, and as these structures get big they are not coarsely bottlenecked.
+See Example \ref{Example: counterexample} for more discussion on the differences between our coarse Menger-type Theorem and prior attempts at a Coarse Menger conjecture.

-\begin{Conjecture}\textbf{(A coarse Menger-type conjecture)} If a graph is not coarsely bottlenecked, it must contain $D_n$ as an asymptotic minor for every $n\in \mathbb{N}$. \end{Conjecture}
+In a prior version of this paper \cite{V1}, the authors proposed a ``Coarse Menger-type Conjecture" to serve as the implication $4\implies 1$ for Theorem \ref{CBN_FatMinorClosed}.
+Under the assumption that the graph is coarsely bottlenecked, Theorem \ref{Theorem:CMT} proves our original conjecture.

-\begin{Theorem}[\textbf{A coarse Menger-type theorem for coarsely bottlenecked graphs}] If a graph $G$ is $m$-fat $n+1$ bottlenecked but not coarsely $n$ bottlenecked, $G$ contains $D_{n+1}$ as an asymptotic minor. \end{Theorem}
+\begin{Theorem}[\textbf{A coarse Menger-type Theorem}] If a graph $G$ is coarsely $n+1$-bottlenecked but not coarsely $n$-bottlenecked, $G$ contains $D_{n+1}$ as an asymptotic minor. \end{Theorem}